suhaibshd7/NIH-ChestX-ray14-Multi-Label-Chest-Pathology-Classification/README.md

 If acquisition type were inflating these three classes' AUC, the gap should be clearly positive (AP scoring higher).
-It's flat-to-negative for all three — PA is equal or better in every case. **The hypothesis as originally stated is not supported by this data.** That doesn't rule out shortcut learning through some other mechanism, but this specific one isn't it.
+It's flat-to-negative for all three — PA is equal or better in every case. **This hypothesis is not supported by the data.** That doesn't rule out shortcut learning through some other mechanism, but this specific one isn't it.

 One class did show a large gap in the full 14-class breakdown: Cardiomegaly (AP 0.8361 vs PA 0.9293, a −0.093 gap — the largest of any class).

-Cardiomegaly's large AP/PA gap likely reflects standard radiographic positioning effects rather than a model failure.
-AP views magnify the cardiac silhouette because the heart sits farther from the detector and the beam is more divergent at the shorter distances typical of portable acquisition — which is why CTR is clinically only considered reliable on PA films.
-The magnification isn't fixed, though: it varies with acquisition distance and is compounded by motion, rotation, and overlying support lines common on portable ICU films.
-That inconsistency, more than the average magnification itself, is the more likely driver of reduced ranking performance (AUC) on AP specifically.
+*[Note for author: this is a natural place to add your own clinical read — e.g. whether cardiothoracic ratio assessment is only considered reliable on PA views due to magnification differences between AP and PA acquisition, which would make this a real clinical effect rather than a model artifact.]*

 **Support apparatus:** ICU patients with life-threatening conditions routinely have visible ECG leads, endotracheal tubes, central venous catheters, and nasogastric tubes